-Most of us are just one late payment away from a plunging credit score.
-Sometimes just being a few days late will damage your record, and being 30 days late most likely will be reported to all three credit bureaus, causing damage.1 Here’s how different types of late payments may affect your credit score.
+Sometimes, just being a few days late may damage your payment record, and being 30 days late will typically be reported to all three credit bureaus, and may affect your credit score.

 Here’s some useful information about late payments and how they may affect your credit report:

 Types of late payments on a credit report

 For creditors, a single late payment may signify a broken trust.
 A missed payment can identify you as more of a credit risk than before.
 That’s why payment history is usually the most heavily weighted factor in calculating FICO® Credit Scores1, accounting for about a third of the formula.
 FICO® Scores put late payments into various categories, including “how severe it is,” “how recent it is” and “how frequently you’ve paid late.”
 The more severe the category, the more damaging it may be to your score.
 Generally, a late payment from many years ago won’t hurt as much as the one reported as currently late.

 How to avoid late credit card payments

 You likely have a busy life, and sometimes, it can be easy to forget a payment.
 One solution is to set up an automatic payment from your checking account to be sure you make your credit card payments on time.
 You can also check with your issuer to see if you can set up text and/or email alerts to remind you when your bill is due.
 For example, with Discover you can login to your account and navigate to the Manage Alerts page to view your options and set up the alerts that best serve you.

 What to do if you are behind on credit card payments